Superb engines, especially the six-cylinder. Solid chassis dynamics. Good refinement and ergonomics

 What is it?

-BMW has great history in small boxy-looking coupes.
-And yet it's actually pretty brave of BMW to keep the faith.
-Most other makers are walking away from affordable sporty piston-engined cars, in favour of crossovers and electrics.
+BMW's latest small boxy-looking coupe.
+You don’t need us to tell you it’s got great history here, and yet it's actually pretty brave of BMW to keep the faith: most other makers are walking away from affordable sporty piston-engined cars, in favour of crossovers and electrics.
+So we’re mighty glad this exists at all.

 And the latest 2 Series Coupe is dressed to impress.
 It's short, and much of that length is given over to the bonnet.
 The cabin and bootlid are abbreviated, and squeezed rearward.
 The nose is bluff, the grille – mercifully, if you care not for the 4 Series – is shallow.
 The wheel-arches bulge like cartoon pecs.

-You don't have too look hard to see 2002 Turbo, 1 Series M, and M2.
+You don't have too look hard to see 2002 Turbo, 1 Series M, and M2 – and there’s a new one of those coming, too.
 This is a car with a visible and fizzy history.

 SO IS IT TAUT AND SHARP, EVEN A LITTLE BIT HOT-RODDISH?

 Actually, no. It feels very much like a 4 Series.
 Specifically, the first version of the 2 Series Coupe we've tested is an M240i xDrive.
-And it feels very much like an M440i xDrive.
+And it feels very much like an M440i xDrive, which we ran as a long termer a couple of years back.

 Now if you delve beneath the skin, that's no great surprise.
 The 2 Series uses the engines, transmissions, and suspension from the 4 Series.
 Just a shorter wheelbase and slightly different suspension tune.
 Emphasis on the 'slightly' – the changes are mostly to compensate the different weights.

 So, it's a quick but relatively subdued car.
 Excellent engine, terrific transmission, great grip, relaxing refinement.
-All available alliterations.
+All available alliterations, and all more of which we explore in-depth over on the driving tab.

 WHAT'S THE CHOICE OF MODELS?